Considering exchange-traded funds (ETFs)? Understand fit, style, and value before you shop.

 Do your research.

 Ready to start your search for the best ETFs for you?
 TD Ameritrade clients can start with the TD Ameritrade ETF Market Center, which provides a broad selection of ETF research tools and third-party market insights/analyses.
-And, it’s home to a list of more than 300 commission-free ETFs, which can provide you with a wide range of potentially low-cost investment opportunities.
+And, it’s home to an extensive list of ETFs, which can provide you with a wide range of potentially low-cost investment opportunities.

 for thinkMoney ®